silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ```

 Note that ownership cannot be used with polymorphic relations.
 E.g. has_one to non-type specific `DataObject`.

+#### Unversioned dataobject ownership

+Ownership can be used with non-versioned dataobjects, as the necessary functionality is included by default
+by the versioned object through the `[api:SilverStripe\Versioned\RecursivePublishable]` extension which is
+applied to all objects.

+However, it is important to note that even when saving un-versioned objects, it is necessary to use
+`->publishRecursive()` to trigger a recursive publish.

+`owns` works the same regardless of whether these objects are versioned, so you can use any combination of
+versioned or unversioned dataobjects.
+You only need to call `->recursivePublish()` on the top most
+object in the tree.

 #### DataObject ownership with custom relations